bradbunce/launchdarkly-project-api-template/README.md

 #### Project Settings
 - `name`: Display name of your project
-- `key`: Unique identifier for your project
+- `key`: Unique identifier for your project (automatically converted to lowercase)
 - `tags`: List of tags to apply to the project

 #### Environment Settings
 - `name`: Display name of the environment
-- `key`: Unique identifier for the environment
+- `key`: Unique identifier for the environment (automatically converted to lowercase)
 - `color`: Hex color code for the environment
 - `production`: Boolean indicating if this is a production environment
 - `confirm_changes`: Require confirmation for flag changes